gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 Did you notice the output is different?

-Two previous warning messages have disappeared, which contained the words "Unable to locate layout" for your home page and the 404 page.
+Two previous warning messages have disappeared, which contained the words "Unable to locate layout" for your homepage and the 404 page.
 And, a new informational message tells us Hugo is accessing your theme's tree (`./themes/zafta/`).

 Let's check the `./public/` directory to see what Hugo rendered: